Claims Over Dividend Prescription

 Effect

-Villamorey’s prescription action was dismissed; no costs awarded.
+Villamorey’s ordinary prescription action was dismissed.

 Conclusion